Skip to Content

 Find out more about the Bachelor of Science parent structure

-We teach microbiology hand-in-hand with other science areas such as veterinary, animal, and environmental science allowing you to explore microbiological sub-disciplines, including environment/ecology, food and biotechnology.
+We teach microbiology hand-in-hand with other science areas such as veterinary, animal, and environmental science allowing you to explore microbiological disciplines, including environment/ecology, food and biotechnology.

 Exposure and time in labs is a large component of our course and on par with what is usually only seen in employment.
-For example, you’ll get to do a lab-based simulated research project, such as tracking down the source of an infection outbreak in a hospital.
+For example, you’ll get to do a lab-based simulated research project, such as identification of microbes in environment or food, or producing vaccines.
 As a graduate, you’ll have personal lab confidence and the unique ability to show potential employers that you can perform given techniques successfully and are skilled in lab-based experiments.

-You will complete research projects as part of a summer studentship with Crown Research Institutes such as AgResearch and gain insight and connections with potential future employers.
+You will complete research projects as part of a summer studentship with the Massey University researchers who do applied or basic microbiology research or companies and institutes such as Fonterra, AgResearch or Plant and Food Institute and gain insight and connections with potential future employers.

 During your study towards a Massey Bachelor of Science (Microbiology) you will gain a contemporary, relevant view of microbiology which is in line with topical research and developments in the area.
 You will be exposed to the latest discoveries and research and be able to take advantage of Massey’s expertise in other areas of science.